 While the American Airlines Citi card is free of an annual fee, there is a 3 percent foreign transaction fee, making this card less suitable for overseas trips.

-This card currently has a standard variable APR of 15.99 percent to 24.99 percent.
+This card currently has a ongoing variable APR of 19.74 percent to 28.74 percent.

 How the American Airlines AAdvantage MileUp card compares to similar travel rewards cards

 Apart from the AAdvantage MileUp card, there are other competitors that offer travel rewards cards with no annual fee.
 The best card for you will depend on your preferred airline and how much flexibility you want with your rewards.

 Best cards to pair Citi American Airlines AAdvantage MileUp with

 To maximize your travel rewards for your spending, it’s worth pairing the Citi AAdvantage MileUp with another travel credit card.
 If you don’t travel frequently enough to justify paying an annual fee, then the Discover it® Miles could be ideal.
 You’ll get 1.5 miles per dollar spent—a bit less than the AAdvantage MileUp—but this rate applies to all purchases.
 What’s more, Discover it Miles allows redemption for travel or cash, giving you extra flexibility with your rewards.